 The purpose of this work is twofold: First, inspired by the aforementioned discovery in \cite{Ferreira:2023dke} of a new, complex 2HDM symmetry, we want to investigate the possibility of having Lie point divergence and non-variational symmetries in a 2HDM.
-Since all Higgs doublets carry the same quantum numbers (that is, the same isospin and hypercharge), unitary linear combinations of the original doublets, accompanied by appropriate redefinitions of parameters to keep the Lagrangian invariant, relate different parametrizations that describe the same physics.
+Because all Higgs doublets carry the same quantum numbers (i.e., the same isospin and hypercharge), unitary linear combinations of the original doublets, accompanied by appropriate redefinitions of parameters to keep the Lagrangian invariant, relate different parameterizations that describe the same physics.
 This phenomenon is known as basis freedom or \textit{reparametrization freedom}.
-We will in our analysis choose specific bases were certain parameters are vanishing, to, as much as practically possible, prevent the same symmetry from occurring in multiple bases.
+In our analysis, we will choose specific bases where certain parameters vanish, in order to minimize the occurrence of equivalent symmetries across different bases.
 Second, we would like to demonstrate how to classify all Lie point symmetries in models with many variables, parameters and reparametrization freedom, like the 2HDM.
-Both of these aims will be pursued by employing Lie symmetry analysis to the field equations of the general 2HDM.
+Both of these aims will be pursued by applying Lie symmetry analysis to the field equations of the general 2HDM.